Exact Lagrangian immersions with a single double point: Cobordisms from Cauchy-Riemann problems

 \subsection{Tangent and index bundles of moduli spaces}

 For spaces of (Floer) holomorphic disks which are transversely cut out, the tangent bundle is described by index theory.
-In Section \ref{sec:closeddisks} we introduce a configuration space $\cfig$ of disks with boundary in $L$ modeled on a Sobolev space of maps $D\to\C^{n}$ with two derivatives in $L^{2}$, and view the Floer operator as a map
+In Section \ref{sec:closeddisks} we introduce a configuration space $\cfig$ of disks with boundary on $L$ modeled on a Sobolev space of maps $u: D\to\C^{n}$ with two derivatives in $L^{2}$ and which satisfy $(du)^{0,1}|_{\partial D} = 0$, and view the Floer operator as a map

-where $\YY$ is the subspace of the Sobolev space of complex anti-linear maps $TD\to\C^{n}$ with one derivative in $L^{2}$ comprising elements that vanish along the boundary, and where the coordinate in $[0,\infty)$ parameterizes the Hamiltonian term of the Floer operator.
+where $\YY$ is the subspace of the Sobolev space of complex anti-linear maps $TD\to\C^{n}$ with one derivative in $L^{2}$ comprising elements that vanish along the boundary.
+The coordinate in $[0,\infty)$ parameterizes the Hamiltonian term of the Floer operator.
 We write $\XX(j\beta)$ for the component of $\XX$ containing maps that represent the homotopy class $j\beta$ when restricted to the boundary.
 Let $D(\bar\pa_{\rm F})\colon T\cfig\to\tcfig$ denote the linearization of $\bar\pa_{\rm F}$ and write

 for the index bundle of $D(\bar\pa_{\rm F})$ over $\cfig(j\beta)$.
 Similarly, we write $\bar\pa$ for the Cauchy-Riemann operator without Hamiltonian term and $D(\bar\pa)$ for its linearization.

 \begin{Lemma} For a generic $J\in\scrJ_{L}$ and Hamiltonian $H$, there are the following identities: \begin{enumerate} \item in $KO(\FF(0\beta))$,